build-on-aws/content/concepts/deploying-trurl-2-on-amazon-sagemaker/index.md

 $ (cd infrastructure && cdk destroy --all)
 ```

-Last but not least - I would like to provide a quick summary in terms of *how much does that cost*.
+Last but not least - I would like to provide a quick summary in terms of *project costs*.
 The machines we created for and inside *Jupyter Notebook* are the most significant cost factor.
 Those are: compute for *Amazon SageMaker Endpoint* (1x `ml.g5.2xlarge`) and compute for *kernel* that was used by *Amazon SageMaker Studio Notebook* (1x `ml.t3.medium`).
 Assuming that we have set up all infrastructure in `eu-west-1`, the total cost of using 8 hours of cloud resources from this code sample will be lower than $15 ([here you can find detailed calculation](https://calculator.aws/#/estimate?id=789a6cd85ffac96e8b4321cca2a9a4d53cdb5210)).
 Everything else you created with the *infrastructure as code* (via *AWS CDK*) has a much lower cost, especially within the discussed time constraints.

-Outside the successful delivery (as our chatbot speaks Polish), I hope that through the exploration and attached sample code, I have managed to convince you that a requirement of using a non-English *LLM* should not be a showstopper, even for the less popular languages - like *Polish*.
+Outside the successful delivery of our chatbot speaking Polish, I hope that through the exploration and attached sample code, I have managed to convince you that a requirement of using a non-English *LLM* should not be a showstopper, even for the less popular languages - like *Polish*.
 Thanks to the seamless integration between *Amazon SageMaker* and *Hugging Face* - which aggregates models provided by *ML* community members and companies worldwide, you could develop an LLM-powered chatbot application that communicates in your native language pretty quickly.

 I also encourage you to dive deeper into the [provided code example](https://github.com/build-on-aws/deploying-trurl-2-on-amazon-sagemaker) to learn more about aspects not covered in detail inside this post (e.g., using *AWS CDK* to automate setting up VPC-only configuration of *Amazon SageMaker Studio* or detailed implementation of the *Streamlit* example).
 Also, if you have more questions, please do not hesitate to [contact me directly](https://awsmaniac.com/contact).